janecondon/Alcohol-Abuse-vs.-Health-Analysis/README.md

 #### How are Mental and Physical Health Measured?

-In this project, I looked at three different measures of alcohol abuse: prevalence, intensity, and frequency.

 * **Deppressive Disorder (addepev2)** : Survey participants are asked the following question: "(Ever told) you have a depressive disorder (including depression, major depression, dysthymia, or minor depression)?"
 If they answer "No," a value of 0 is assigned.
 If they answer "Yes," a value of 1 is assigned.

 * **Poor Mental Health Days (menthlth)** : Survey participants are asked the following question: "Now thinking about your mental health, which includes stress, depression, and problems with emotions, for how many days during the past 30 days was your mental health not good?”